|| FAMILY HISTORY: HOME, SITE MAP, LINKS || BLILEY NETWORK: SITE MAP , SEARCH ||

 Welcome!

 This page is a collection of the home record recordings by my father Frank Dawson Bliley during the 1940s.
-They include birthday parties, family celebrations, reunions (formal and informal), and oral family histories--some of which are presented in the first person.
+They include birthday parties, family celebrations, radio plays, reunions (formal and informal), and oral family histories--some of which are presented in the first person.

 My objective was to migrate these valuable family assets into the digital world, to do a bit of minor editing to minimize noise, and to correct playback speed variations which usually resulted in voices of a higher-than-normal pitch.
 Tests of my alterations have been verified as reasonable by people who knew the speaker, and those who did not.
 The content has not been edited in any other way.
-Higher-quality versions area available upon request on CD-ROM as the file sizes are about ten-times large and that is impractical for placement on this Web site.
+Higher-quality versions area available upon request on CD-ROM as the file sizes are about ten-times larger and that is impractical for placement on this Web site.

 Ultimately, I hope to provide text transcriptions of the oral histories that will expand the value of the records.
 But, there is nothing better than listening to our ancestors speaking in their own voice.

-This is portion of my family history site is a work in progress.
-More recordings will be in the near future.
+C.A.
+BlileyThis is portion of my family history site continues to be a work in progress.
+I hope to add recordings will be in the future.

 I hope your visit is a pleasant one.